Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: PASAD Model Interpretation Discussion

-Kernel SHAP approximates the conditional expectations of Shapley values in deep learning models by perturbing the input (i.e., different portions/attributes of input) and observing the impact on the output \cite{lundberg2017unified}.
-Shapley values \cite{shapley1953stochastic} correspond to the contribution of each input portion towards pushing the model inference closer or away from the true class value.
-The kernel SHAP trains a surrogate weighted linear regression model based on artificial samples generated by perturbing the input (of which we are generating interpretation) and the original deep learning model's inferences on those perturbed samples \cite{rodriguez2020interpretation}.
-Then use the coefficients of the linear regression model to determine the input feature (i.e., attributes) importance.

-However, we cannot directly employ the Kernal SHAP in our PASAD model.
-PASAD takes both Mel-spectrogram and change-score physiological information as input, and kernel SHAP’s linear regression model trained on such combined input would not be able to differentiate the independent impact of the Mel-spectrogram from change-score information.
-Notably, we are only interested in interpreting the Mel-spectrogram information’s impact on PASAD’s inferences (that $LSTM_{main}$ uses for inference generation).
-The change score psychophysiology data is only for reference (generating weights of $LSTM_{main}$), meaning we need to exclude the auxiliary network $LSTM_{aux}$ when applying the kernel SHAP.

-The unique structure of PASAD enables us to address the challenge and extract the independent importance of Mel-spectrogram information in PASAD’s inference generation.
-In the presented PASAD model, the change-score psychophysiology data is only for generating the weight of $LSTM_{main}$.
-The $LSTM_{aux}$ takes the spectrogram and psychophysiology embeddings to generate the gate weights of $LSTM_{main}$.
-The $LSTM_{main}$ takes only the spectrogram's embedding and makes the inference.
-Therefore, as the first stage of interpretation generation, we run the complete PASAD model with unperturbed original Mel-spectrogram (of which we are generating interpretation) and change-score input and save the gate weights of $LSTM_{main}$.
-Later, in the second stage, Kernel SHAP is applied to the feature-extractor and $LSTM_{main}$ (with already learned gate-weights); where Kernel SHAP retrieves inferences of perturbed samples (of the original Mel-spectrogram), train linear regression model based on that, and generate the importance of different attributes of the original Mel-spectrogram.

 Notably, we are interested in generating the importance of different Mel-spectrogram frequencies (i.e., attributes).
 Hence, we divide the Mel-spectrogram into 32 frequency bands and use these bands as tokens for the Kernel SHAP.
 While generating the perturbation of the original Mel-spectrogram, we permute the tokens, meaning we replace all pixels within the frequency band with the background/other data and feed it into the kernel SHAP.
 After the Kernel SHAP analysis, each frequency band was assigned a Shapley (SHAP) value to represent its contribution to prediction.
 Finally, we visualize them with a horizontal bar plot.
-The following sections discuss how different Mel-spectrogram frequencies (e.g., formants, $F0$) refer to the deviation in different SMC components and demonstrate important distinct information identification from \textit{CWS}’s fluent speech through the \textit{PASAD}’s inference interpretation visualization.
+A detailed discussion of the Kernel SHAP employment procedure is in Appendix \ref{appendix:shap}.
+The following sections discuss how different Mel-spectrogram frequencies (e.g., formants, $F0$) refer to the deviation in different speech-motor-control components and demonstrate important distinct information identification from \textit{CWS}’s fluent speech through the \textit{PASAD}’s inference interpretation visualization.